 And as always, if you have questions our team is always here to help at email@example.com.

-If a donor requests a refund, you can track down their specific contribution by using the Search function in your Dashboard.
+If a donor requests a refund, you can track down their specific contribution by heading to the “Contributions Search” tab in your Dashboard.

-When you’ve found the right contribution, click the order number (it will be formatted as AB########) to view all of the contribution information, like the amount, the donor’s email address, and their billing address.
-Choose the appropriate reason for the refund, like a wrong amount or a test contribution by your team, and click “Process Refund.”
+When you’ve found the right contribution, click the order number (it will be formatted as AB########) to view all of the contribution information: the donation amount, the donor’s email address, and their billing address.
+Choose the appropriate reason for the refund, like wrong amount or a test contribution by your team, and click “Process Refund.”